Pratyaksh Mehrotra

 Censorship

 Twitter was always accused of being 'woke' by several media personalities and news outlets.
-While my political ideologies are tilted toward the left wing, I am a free-speech advocate.
-In my mind, Twitter paints a balky picture of itself.
-It has severely underperformed in its responsibilities of the removal of CSAM (Child Sexual Abuse Material), removal of spambots and protection of free speech on its platform.
+While I don't label myself with an affiliation to the right-left political ideologies, I also shared a similar sentiment.
+In my mind, Twitter painted a balky picture of itself.
+It severely underperformed in its responsibilities of the removal of CSAM (Child Sexual Abuse Material), removal of spambots and protection of free speech on its platform.

 But why free speech?